Muslim conquest of Transoxiana: Umayyad–Tang wars

 Beyond the Oxus River, Qutayba conquered the Bukharan territories of Numushkat and Ramithna in 707 CE (88 AH).
 But shortly after, he faced a coalition force of roughly 200,000 soldiers from Ferghana and Sogdiana, led by Kur Maghayun, who the sources identify as the Chinese emperor's nephew. a heavy battle occurred.
 Qutayba managed to defeat the coalition army in combat, driving its commander to retreat, and then led his army back to his base at Merv.

 Qutayba is reported to have advanced as far as Kashgar, where he captured the city and fought the Chinese forces, took spoils and captives, and pushed deep into Chinese territory. the Tang emperor sent letter requesting to negotiate with Qutayba.
 Qutayba sent a Muslim delegation to negotiate with the emperor, resulting in an agreement between the Arabs and the Chinese under which the Muslims would withdraw from the city in exchange for tribute and valuable gifts from the Tang court.
 Modern historians, however, dismiss this claim.
-In response, historian Mahmoud Mohammed Khalaf replied to the dismissal claims and presented it as a rebuttal to the view of the Orientalist Gibb:

-Thus it becomes clear that the Muslim conquests had in fact reached the city of Kashgar – one of the cities of China at that time.
-This stands as the strongest rebuttal to the claim of the orientalist Gibb, who alleged that the Muslim armies never reached the city, while the Hungarian orientalist Ármin Vámbéry affirmed that Muslim forces had reached East Turkestan and attacked the rulers of the Uyghurs.
-He further stated that the city of Canton was the easternmost frontier of Islam.

 The Arab Umayyad Caliphate in 715 AD deposed Ikhshid, the king the Fergana Valley, and installed a new king Alutar on the throne.
 The deposed king fled to Kucha (seat of Anxi Protectorate), and sought Chinese intervention.
 The Chinese sent 10,000 troops under Zhang Xiaosong to Ferghana.
 He defeated Alutar and the Arab occupation force at Namangan and reinstalled Ikhshid on the throne.

 General Tang Jiahui led the Chinese to defeat the following Arab-Tibetan attack in the Battle of Aksu (717).
 The attack on Aksu was joined by Turgesh Khan Suluk.
 Both Uch Turfan and Aksu were attacked by the Turgesh, Arab, and Tibetan force on 15 August 717.
 Qarluqs serving under Chinese command, under Arsila Xian, a Western Turkic Qaghan serving under the Chinese Assistant Grand Protector General Tang Jiahui defeated the attack.
 Al-Yashkuri (the Arab commander) and his army fled to Tashkent after they were defeated.